ow2-chameleon/everest/src/site/markdown/hello-everest.md

 ### What is a domain ?

-A domain is a set of things; more or less abstract; that you want to represent as resource.
+A domain is a set of resource representing a particular context.
+The level of granularity of resources is defined by the designer of the domain.

 ### First step : identify your resources